troessner/articles/draft-the-rockstar-killer-ninja-10xcoder-and-you.markdown

 Great, so let's just hire motivated people only and the problem is solved!

 That sounds like an empty phrase and it is one indeed because probably nobody would disagree with it.
-But I've almost never seen any company that actually really made this a relevant attribute in your hiring process.
+But I've almost never seen any company that actually really made this a relevant attribute in their hiring process.

-The biggest problem here that getting highly motivated candidates implies a high degree of transparency and openness from the organisation itself.
+The biggest problem here is that getting highly motivated candidates implies a high degree of transparency and openness from the organisation itself.
 You can't expect a developer candidate to be highly motivated when you're closed up about your tech stack, now can you?
 You can't expect a product guy to be motivated about your product if everything is hidden behind registration walls and key account managers that vet you before anything else.

 We can't all be like [buffer and their transparency policy](https://buffer.com/transparency), granted.
 It is worth trying though, if it's for your candidates only.